-Once per quarter, in core classes only (Math, English, Science, and History), a student may use a "Grace Check".
+Depending on individual class policies, once per quarter, in core classes only (Math, English, Science, and History), a student may use a "Grace Check".
 A Grace Check is defined as grace given by the teacher for one homework assignment.
 The grace is only extended until the next time the class meets.

 A grace check may NOT be used for quizzes, tests, or projects.
 Other than family emergencies approved by the administration, there are NO excuses for late homework!